mscottsewell/Power-BI-D365-Sales/README.md

 3. Opportunities are owned by Users and users have a manager for roll-up reporting
 4. Opportunity accounts (customers) are assigned a Sales Territory for roll-up reporting
 5. Territories have a parent territory for grouping / roll-up
-6. The DatesTimes are adjusted from GMT based on a single parameter (number of Hours) e.g. US Central TimeZone is "-5"  (Does not adjust for DST.) - The report does not auto-adjust to the viewers' timezone or daylight savings shifts the way Dynamics does -
+6. The DatesTimes are adjusted from GMT based on a single parameter (number of Hours) - e.g. Central timezone in the US is GMT "-6" hours (Or -5 hours during Daylight Savings Time.)
+The datetimes in Dataverse are stored in GMT timezone but displayed in a user's local time based on their user settings, so this adjustment is needed to help offset date drift due to user's timezone delta from GMT.
 7. The “Contoso Sales - Synapse - Opportunities with Product Lines” report additionally assumes: An Opportunity’s estimated and actual values are only calculated as the sum of line-items
+8. All ***Open*** opportunities will be imported, but only opportunities that have ***closed*** within the past 'X' number of months will be imported.
+Selecting a smaller number of months of history will avoid longer refresh cycles. - *(It's helpful to include 1 more month than you plan to display.
+This gives the month-over-month calculations a baseline for the first month you display.)*

 # Report Variations: